hannahrosen57/AdjustaBike-2.0/ProjectLog.md

   - develop
   - distribute
 - you could almost say there are two products/outcomes, the bike kit and the documentation
-- use of GitHub for version control and documentation
+- use of GitHub for version control, documentation, and sharing
   - could use markdown directly for project log
   - or, could keep uploading new versions of a word document so it's easier to write the report
 - Design log?